Eventador/eventador_examples/fraud/README.md

 docker run -d --env-file fraud.env fraud
 ```

-### Setup Eventador
-Follow these steps from the Eventador Getting Started Guide.

-- Create a [new environment](https://docs.eventador.io/sqlstreambuilder/ssb_getting_started/#1-create-a-cloud-environment).
-Name it `payment_auths`
-- Create a [datasource](https://docs.eventador.io/sqlstreambuilder/ssb_getting_started/#2-create-a-data-source).
-Name it `payment_auths`.
-Connect it to the Kafka cluster you configured above.
-- Create a new [virtual table source](https://docs.eventador.io/sqlstreambuilder/ssb_getting_started/#3-create-virtual-table-as-a-source).
-Select `Detect Schema` to create a schema from a sample of the data.
-Name it `authorizations`.

 ## Create a processing job using Continuous SQL

-Follow these steps to run a Continuous SQL job on Eventador.
+Go to the [Eventador Console](https://eventador.cloud/streambuilder_list), and follow these steps to run a Continuous SQL job on Eventador.

 - Select `SQLStreamBuilder` from the left hand menu.
 - Select `results in browser` as the virtual table sink.